 The DySER array consists of functional units (FU) and switches.
 The functional units form the basic computation fabric as shown in Figure 3a.
-Each functional unit is connected to four neighboring switches from where it gets input values and injects outputs.
-Each functional unit also includes a configuration register that specifies which function to perform.
-Figure 3b shows the details of one functional unit.
+Each FU is connected to four neighboring switches from where it gets input values and injects outputs.
+Each FU also includes a configuration register that specifies which function to perform.
+Figure 3b shows the details of one FU.
 For example, an integer-ALU functional unit can perform addition, subtraction, and a few logical operations.
-Each functional unit also includes one data register and one status register for each input switch.
+Each FU also includes one data register and one status register for each input switch.
 The status registers indicate whether values in the data registers are valid or not.
 The data registers match the word-size of the machine.
 The simplest DySER implementation is an array with homogeneous functional units, with each unit capable of primitive operations like addition, multiplication, and logic operations.
-However, this would take too much area and leave resources idle in many units.
-Instead, we use a heterogeneous array based on benchmark profiling and instruction mix analysis.
+However, this would take too much area.
+Instead, we use a heterogeneous array determined by instruction mix analysis.

 The switches in the DySER array allows datapaths to be dynamically specialized (black squares in Figure 3a).
 They form a circuit-switched network that creates explicit hardware paths from inputs to the functional units, between functional units, and from functional units to outputs.
 Figure 3c shows the basic switch with the dotted lines representing the possible connections of one port to all possible output ports.
 This forms the crux of DySER's capability to dynamically specialize computation units.
-Alongwith data and status registers, each switch includes a configuration register which specifies the input to output port mappings.
+Along with data and status registers, each switch includes a configuration register which specifies the input to output port mappings.
 Switches in DySER have 8 outputs to 8 directions, 4 inputs from neighbor switches, and 1 input from functional units.

 The basic execution inside a DySER block is data-flow driven by values arriving at a functional unit.
 When the valid bits for both left and right operands are set, the functional unit consumes this input, and a fixed number of cycles later produces output writing into the data and status register of the switch.
-Figure 6d(page 9) shows the computation slice mapped on a DySER array.
+Figure 5d shows the computation slice mapped on a DySER array.